Tundoor/Palindrome-checker/README.md

 Challenges Faced:
 Working with regex but ended up finding a solution and learning much more about how to use regex.
+I also faced the issue of whether my palindrome was strictly alphanumeric only or one that wasn't as strict.
+The one here on my github is a non strict alpha numeric checker rather than the strict one needed in the freeCodeCamp curiculum.